-HE President Cyril Ramaphosa announced in 2020 the South African Government's commitment to ensuring that 40% of all government procurement is set-aside for Women-Owned Businesses.
+4.1.87 HE President Cyril Ramaphosa announced in 2020 the South African Government's commitment to ensuring that 40% of all government procurement is set-aside for Women-Owned Businesses.
 The goal is for women to develop sustainable enterprises that contribute to the country's gross domestic product, employment, equity and economic transformation to enable women to have equal access to and control over economic resources.
 Around 6 000 women-owned businesses were trained in essential business skills to apply for government tenders.

-Government is also working to pilot the Women's Empowerment Fund.
+4.1.88 Government is also working to pilot the Women's Empowerment Fund.
 This initiative will accelerate the financial inclusion of women, youth and people with disabilities across mainstream sectors of our economy.

-The Industrial Development Corporation has earmarked approximately R9 billion to invest in women-led businesses to drive inclusive economic growth.
+4.1.86 The Industrial Development Corporation has earmarked approximately R6 billion to invest in women-led businesses to drive inclusive economic growth.
 In addition, in promoting the empowerment and participation of women in the construction and property value chain which are predominantly male dominated, approximately 5.5 billion of the human settlements development grant projects were awarded to women, youth and persons with disabilities owned companies.
-64% of the grant budget set aside was allocated to women owned businesses, 34% to youth owned businesses and 1.6% to persons with disabilities businesses.
-(See Ministers Media Statement from DHS POE).
+64% of the grant budget set aside was allocated to women owned businesses, 34% to youth owned businesses and 1.6% to persons with disabilities businesses (Ministers Media Statement: Department of Human Settlements).

-Other entities including the Public Investment Corporation and the National Empowerment Fund have also committed to establish special purpose vehicles to support women-owned businesses.
+4.1.60 Other entities including the Public Investment Corporation, and the National Empowerment Fund have also committed to establish special purpose vehicles to support women-owned businesses.